-- A passing grade from the field education setting is mandatory to pass PTC. - Attendance and active participation are assumed.
-In case of illness or emergency, students are asked to notify the teacher / small group leader of their planned absence from class, either prior to the session or within 24 hours of the class session.
+- A passing grade from the field education setting is mandatory to pass the classroom portion. - Attendance and active participation are assumed.
+In case of illness or emergency, students are asked to notify the professor of their planned absence from class, either prior to the session or within 24 hours of the class session.
 Three or more absences for each semester will result in a low or failing grade in the course.